spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 Furthermore, the following are some limitations I've derived from my program:
 - No custom commands
-- Account interface is quite redundant
+- Account interface is quite redundant, and falls short of my idea to keep user-specific data stored.
 - OpenAI is necessary when it should be voluntary
 - Very little amount of actual features
 - For some reason the text boxes don't align even though its in their code, this is a trivial issue